samuelcastro/samuelcastro/README.md

 ### Hi there, I'm Samuel Silva 👋

+- 🔭 I’m currently working on SnapOne in Charlotte, NC, USA
 - 🌱 I’m learning Serverless, SwiftUI and Golang.
 - 💬 Ask me about JavaScript, Books, Meditation and Brazilian Jiu Jitsu (BJJ).
 - 📫 How to reach me: [Twitter](https://twitter.com/samuelcasilva).